How effectively are you planning for profit?

 Planning.
 Of course you do it.
 What professional services company doesn’t?

 Confirm the scope, schedule tasks, identify required resources: it’s all part of the process.

 But there, precisely, is the problem.
-Far too often, project planning in professional services is nothing more than a part of the process; a box to be ticked; a mundane administrative task that bears little resemblance to what actually gets delivered, when and by whom.
+Far too often, project management in professional services is nothing more than a part of the process; a box to be ticked; a mundane administrative task that bears little resemblance to what actually gets delivered, when and by whom.